yoninazarathy/one-on-epsilon-assets/blog/polygonal-numbers.md

 $70 = 1 + 4 + 7 + 10 + 13 + 16 + 19.$

 What about a formula for the $n$th pentagonal number?
 We could use the same principle put forward by the child prodigy, Gauss.
-Namely, note that the $n$th pentagonal number, $P$, can be written as
+The $n$th pentagonal number, $P$, for $n\geq 3$, can be written as

 $1 + 4 + 7 + \ldots + (3n-8) + (3n-5) + (3n-2) = P,$